MaloLM/MaloLM/README.md

 ## About Me

-<p style="font-size: 1.5em;"> I'm a junior computing engineer from Brittany, France.
-I'm passionate about bringing value to the world through innovative and disruptive technology.
-My experiences in large corporations have provided me with a broad perspective and a high level of professional awareness.
-I consider myself a creative force and relish the opportunity to raise the bar, especially when facing new and exciting challenges. </p>
+<p style="font-size: 1.5em;"> I'm a junior computing engineer from Brittany,
+France.
+I'm motivated by bringing value to the world through innovative and disruptive technology.
+I consider myself a creative force and relish the opportunity to raise the bar, especially when facing new and exciting challenges.</p>

 [![GitHub followers](https://img.shields.io/github/followers/MaloLM.svg?style=social&label=Follow)](https://github.com/MaloLM?tab=followers)